millitza/bergen-landhockey/src/content/sections/training.md

 body:
 - "Equipment: Field hockey stick and small hard balls can be borrowed at trainings.
 Mouth guard, shin guard and glove are to be purchased individually."
 - "Trainings, matches, travels and other events are organised internally on spond.
 If you want to join for a try-out, send us an e-mail or message us on Instagram or Facebook."
+- We are looking for kids to start Bergens first U16 team.
+Fill out this form to register for the kids academy: https://forms.gle/nJMcCKSbHvFT29Qk6
 items:
   - icon: "❄"
     title: "Adults 16+ · Winter"